joelouthan/Theologicus/src/genesis/genesis05.md

 Christ is the only one who can saved us by his life.

->Genesis 5:21-24 (CSB) Enoch was 65 years old when he fathered Methuselah.And after he fathered Methuselah, Enoch walked with God 300 years and fathered other sons and daughters.So Enoch’s life lasted 365 years.Enoch walked with God; then he was not there because God took him.
+>Genesis 5:21-24 (CSB) Enoch was 65 years old when he fathered Methuselah.
+And after he fathered Methuselah, Enoch walked with God 300 years and fathered other sons and daughters.
+So Enoch’s life lasted 365 years.
+Enoch walked with God; then he was not there because God took him.

 People might think it is amazing that God took up Enoch in an instant.
 Even the author of Hebrews would agreed.

 >Hebrews 11:5-6 (CSB) By faith Enoch was taken away, and so he did not experience death.
 He was not to be found because God took him away.
-For before he was taken away, he was approved as one who pleased God.Now without faith it is impossible to please God, since the one who draws near to him must believe that he exists and that he rewards those who seek him.
+For before he was taken away, he was approved as one who pleased God.
+Now without faith it is impossible to please God, since the one who draws near to him must believe that he exists and that he rewards those who seek him.

 But what was more amazing that the Bible says this about Enoch, "that he walked with God".